 This course prepares a student to take MAT 091 or MAT 093.
-A variety of individualized strategies are used, including computer-aided instruction, and oneon-one tutoring.
+A variety of individualized strategies are used, including computer-aided instruction, and one-on-one tutoring.
 The course does not fulfill distribution or degree requirements.
 CR/NC option only.
 Placement in this course is by appropriate score on the math SAT or ACT test.

-091 Preparatory Mathematics I (3)
+091 Preparatory Mathematics I (3) (formerly MAT 100A)